 He implies sexual abuse at the hands of “the cloth.”

 While he was actually in charge of me his conduct was irreproachable, but after giving me up he invited me over to his mother’s house at Maze Hill to spend the night, and did his best to live up to the reputation of his cloth.
 I did not allow him to succeed, not because I could see no sin in it, but because I thought it was a trap to betray me to my family.
-Just before he left for Africa he invited me again, prayed with me, confessed to his offence, excusing himself on the ground that his elder brother Jack, also a missionary, had led him astray, and asked my pardon.
+Just before he left for Africa he invited me again, prayed with me, confessed to his offense, excusing himself on the ground that his elder brother Jack, also a missionary, had led him astray, and asked my pardon.
 Once again I adopted the attitude of the man of the world, “Tut, tut, my dear fellow, don’t mention it,” which annoyed him very much, because he wanted to be taken seriously as the chief of sinners.
 (72) http://www.hermetic.com/crowley/confess/chapter6.html

 He admits he was so brutally abused by his father that he disassociated (a sign of serious psychological disturbance) until daddy died!

 Previous to the death of Edward Crowley, the recollections of his son, however vivid or detailed, appear to him strangely impersonal.
 In throwing back his mind to that period, he feels, although attention constantly elicits new facts, that he is investigating the behavior of somebody else.
 It is only from this point that he begins to think of himself in the first person.
 From this point, however, he does so; and is able to continue this autobiography in a more conventional style by speaking of himself as “I”.
 Aleister Crowley

 And the outcome of all this abuse?
 Psychopathology!
 In the following account, Crowley details his remarkably horrific murder of some person’s cat, and he recounts it with the dispassionate and disconnected tone of a pure psychopath.